-Business Development at EAE.
-"In our intralogistics business segment we carry out most of the specification work prior to actually receiving the order.
-The system lavout and the customer's workflow are defined so as to reduce the project risks to a minimum.
-Once the order is officially placed, we then design the system, procure the materials, build the control cabinets, develop the software, run integration tests and install and commission all of the components."
-Even long after the completion of the project EAE continues to keep a watch on the installed system.
+R&D and Business Development at EAE.
+"In our intra-logistics business segment we carry out most of the specification work prior to actually receiving the order.
+The system layout and the customer's workflow are defined to keep the project risks to a minimum.
+Once the order is received, we design the system, procure the materials, build the control cabinets, develop the software, run integration tests and install and commission all of the components."
+Even long after the completion of the project, EAE continues to keep a watch on the installed system.
 A 24/7 hotline for telephone and remote support is the customer's quarantee for optimal availability.

-A clear upward trend is evident not only in the intralogistics market but also in the technology.
+A clear upward trend is evident not only in the intra-logistics market but also in the technology.
 Control solutions for overhead conveyor systems and bag sorters are currently under development.
 The latter are particularly popular in the e-commerce world, where the typical large numbers of returns have to be processed as efficiently as possible.
-Special dynamic or chaotic storage systems with numerous socalled pick loops allow umpteen different storage and retrieval processes to take place simultaneously.
+Special dynamic or chaotic storage systems with numerous so-called pick loops allow countless different storage and retrieval processes to take place simultaneously.
 "This kind of system configuration entails enormous dynamics in the warehouse area, resulting in complex demands for the control technology.
 EAE has come up with new solutions for processing a long list of transport requests in real time," says Andreas Dau.

-The successes in the market so far and EAE's proven development expertise will provide additional tailwind to create more novel solutions in the young intralogistics business segment.
+The successes in the market so far and EAE's proven development expertise will provide additional tailwind to create more novel solutions in the young intra-logistics business segment.